Factories are losing immigrant workers, stressing those who remain

 "Programs like CHNV were abused to admit hundreds of thousands of poorly vetted illegal aliens.
 It was exploited by bad actors, undercut American workers, and encouraged more illegal immigration," wrote White House spokesperson Abigail Jackson in a statement.

 Trump's cancellation of those programs has been challenged in court, delaying his efforts to get people to leave immediately.
-Also facing legal challenges is Trump's cancellation of Temporary Protected Status for people from a number of countries.
+Also facing legal challenges is Trump's cancellation of temporary protected status for people from a number of countries.
 Those protections, in some cases granted decades ago, were aimed at providing temporary relief for people escaping unsafe conditions due to war or environmental disasters.
-The Trump administration argues those conditions have long passed, despite ongoing violence and instability in some places.
+The Trump administration argues that those conditions have long passed, despite ongoing violence and instability in some places.

 Even with the legal battles still unfolding, the reversal in immigration policies has left employers with holes to fill as they've scrambled to remove from their payrolls those no longer authorized to work or even stay in the U.S.